ywangl/Plant-or-Weed-A-multi-label-image-classifier-to-distinguish-a-crop-image-from-a-weed-image/README.md

 We are using OpenCV to crate image masks.
 We are tarining our models using CNN.

-The last layer of the CNN(dense layer) is fed into other models like SVM, XGBoost to check how other models behave in classifiying the images!
+The last layer of the CNN(dense layer) is fed into other models like SVM and Random Forest to check how other models behave in classifiying the images!

 Current work: We are working on developing a web application using Flask!
 In addition, we will then deploy our application on Heroku.